kavyachel/mappy/README.md

 - **The Mapbox-React Bridge**: Mapbox event handlers don't naturally "see" React state updates.
 To solve this, I used Refs to store callback props.
 This lets the map listeners stay mounted (efficient) while still accessing the freshest state (accurate).
 - **Unified Popup Logic**: Opening a pin happens from two places: the Sidebar and the Map.
 To avoid 40+ lines of redundant code, I created a showPinPopup helper inside the Map component.
 It handles the fly-to animation, opening the popup, and the fly-back logic when closed.
-- **State Syncing**: I kept the data flow "lazy" to avoid complex refresh logic:
+- **State Syncing**: Mutations invalidate React Query's cache so stale data is refetched automatically:
-  * Creates/Edits: Closing the form resets the location, which automatically triggers a pin reload.
+  * Creates/Edits: Invalidates pin queries, then closing the form resets the location which triggers a reload.
-  * Deletions: Uses a simple refreshKey (counter) to force a quick update when a pin is removed.
+  * Deletions: Invalidates pin queries and bumps a refreshKey to trigger an immediate map update.
+  * Tag creation: Invalidates the tag query so the tag list updates instantly.

 ### Backend